Coming to Georgia Public Broadcasting in Spring 2026

 After retiring from baseball, Mize then spent 28 years waiting for an invite from baseball’s Hall of Fame before he was finally inducted in 1981.

-During this same era, the Negro Leagues were enjoying its own golden age with the likes of Josh Gibson, Satchel Paige, Buck Leonard and many more.
+During this same era, the Negro Leagues were enjoying its own Golden Age with the likes of Josh Gibson, Satchel Paige, Buck Leonard and many more.
 Atlantans celebrated their own all star first baseman who dazzled fans at Ponce de Leon ballpark: James “Red” Moore of the Atlanta Black Crackers.
 Moore lived in Bush Mountain, an all-Black community in southwest Atlanta.

 We think there might be lessons to be learned from Mize and Moore, Grillo and White.